mui/material-ui/docs/src/pages/customization/globals/globals.md

 You can change the default props of all the Material-UI components.
 A `defaultProps` key is exposed in the `theme`'s components key for this use case.

-To override lab components styles with TypeScript, check [this documentation](/components/about-the-lab/#typescript).

 ```js
 const theme = createMuiTheme({
   components: {